-In March 2020, Concordia University of Edmonton made a rapid transition to virtual learning to protect the health of our students, faculty, staff, and community as a result of the COVID-19 pandemic.
-Since that initial transition, we have been preparing for the upcoming fall semester and planning to deliver high quality learning experiences while following all public health guidelines and recommendations.
+In March 2020, Concordia University of Edmonton (CUE) made a rapid transition to virtual learning to protect the health of our students, faculty, staff, and community as a result of the COVID-19 pandemic.
+Since that initial transition, we have been preparing, planning, and delivering high quality learning experiences while following all public health guidelines and recommendations.

 Latest Updates from CUE

-- The fall semester will be predominately virtual, with limited exceptions for classes and programs that require in-person interaction and extensive experiential learning.
-The complete list of in-person courses is available here.
+- The upcoming winter semester will be predominately virtual, with limited exceptions for classes and programs that require in-person interaction and extensive experiential learning.
+The list of learning experiences that will be available on-campus this winter is available here.

 Keeping Our Campus Safe and Healthy